 Oral cannabis, however, takes a lot longer to wear off.
 When consuming the herb in an infused food or capsule, the effects can take anywhere from 30 minutes to two hours to take effect.
 Once they kick in, these effects can last as long as four to eight hours.
 Though, toward the end of the experience, you’ll likely want to lie down for a nap.

 Here’s a simple recap:

 The acute effects of cannabis only last for a few hours.
-However, THC has what is called a long half life.
+However, THC has what is called a long half-life.
 The half-life of a drug refers to the time it takes for the compound to reduce in concentration by half in circulating blood.
-THC quickly moves out of the blood and into fat, where it likes to call home.
+THC quickly moves out of the blood and into fat, which it likes to call home.